MS-GPS-Hackathons/AI-Adoption-Workshop/wds/wds_option_01.md

 ## Overview

 In this session, you will work in teams to solve a real-world challenge—designing an AI-enabled architecture that transforms business operations.
-The session is structured to guide you through understanding customer requirements, identifying key challenges, and architecting a secure, scalable solution that leverages Azure’s AI capabilities.
+The session is structured to guide you through understanding customer requirements, identifying key challenges, and architecting a secure, scalable solution that leverages Azure's AI capabilities.
 The final design will align with patterns from the AI Hub Gateway Solution Accelerator.

 ---